zeropaper/web/src/markdown/blog/api-access-control-kubernetes-cloud-native.md

 [Telepresence, which is a CNCF-hosted project](https://www.telepresence.io/).
-[ORY](https://www.ory.sh/) has built and also now maintains a popular authentication and authorization ecosystem that works natively on all cloud platforms, and is available as [Open Source on GitHub](https://github.com/ory/) .
+[ORY](https://www.ory.sh/) has built and also now maintains a popular authentication and authorization ecosystem that works natively on all cloud platforms, and is available as [open source on GitHub](https://github.com/ory/) .

 ## Running in Kubernetes